Frequently Asked Questions

 Which transports are currently supported?

-LoadStrike supports HTTP, Kafka, RabbitMQ, Azure Event Hubs, NATS, Redis Streams, Push Diffusion, and delegate-based custom stream endpoints.
+LoadStrike supports HTTP, Kafka, RabbitMQ, AWS SQS, Azure Event Hubs, NATS, Redis Streams, Push Diffusion, delegate-based custom stream endpoints, and delegate-backed gRPC and WebSocket endpoints.

 Can I extract the tracking id from headers or the message body?